rajathkotyal/rajathkotyal/README.md

 - 👩🏻‍💻 Pronouns: He/Him
 - 💼 I’m currently a graduate student studying <strong>Information Technology & Computer Science</strong> at [Carnegie Mellon University](cmu.edu).
 - 📋 I've previously worked as a Backend Product Developer at [BMC Software](bmc.com)
+- 🧭 I love exploring backend technologies and distributed systems.
-- 🎒 I've done virtual experiences / internships at JP Morgan Chase and Accenture in software engineering and management.
+- 🎒 I've done virtual experiences at JP Morgan Chase and Accenture in software engineering and management.
 - 👔I also co-founded a textile company in 2019 [Peekaboo Minimals](www.instagram.com/peekaboo_minimals)
-- 🧑🏽‍🏫 I love teaching students and am currently working as a Teaching Assistant at Carnegie Mellon University.
+- 🧑🏽‍🏫 I love teaching and am currently working as a Teaching Assistant at Carnegie Mellon University.
-- 🧭 I love exploring and working both in frontend and backend.
 - 🎭 I love speaking at events and connecting with people.
 - 📫 How to reach me: Check social links below.